kerry-davis/maori-fishing-calendar-react/docs/ops/TESTING.md

 - See vitest.config.ts → test.exclude for the current CI-only skip list.

 Add new tests under `src/test/`.
 Prefer fast, deterministic tests; mock Firebase network where feasible.

+## Critical regressions to cover (data-loss prevention)

+- Edit fish catch must NOT remove existing photos unless explicitly deleted:
+  1) Create a catch with a photo.
+2) Edit non-photo fields and save.
+3) Verify photo still present.
+4) Now delete photo via UI and save; verify removed.
+- Photo replacement flow: when uploading a new photo during edit, verify `photoPath`/`encryptedMetadata` get set and old photo is not removed until replacement succeeds.
+- Encrypted photo invariant: `photoUrl` may be empty; UI must render via decrypted blob or sign-in placeholder as appropriate.